-In transformational modeling, parameters allow for dynamic configurations across projects and environments.
-By defining parameters at the project or environment level, these parameters can be referenced in various parts of a project.
-This ensures a flexible approach to model design, where changes in parameters can influence multiple elements in a project without manual updates to each instance.
+In transformational modeling, parameters allow for dynamic configurations across environments.
+Parameters can be referenced in various project parts and ensure a flexible approach to model design, where changes can influence multiple elements in a project without manual updates to each instance.

 Defining Parameters